 Distribution of Printed Materials:

 Persons who distribute printed materials are responsible for the contents.
-Leaflets, informational sheets, or similar materials may be distributed if the distributors position themselves so as to avoid restricting access.
-Distribution of materials in connection with any activity that involves a request or plea for contributions, opinions, and/or support which relates solely to the economic interests of the solicitor and/or his/her audience is prohibited.
+Leaflets, informational sheets, or similar materials may be distributed if the distributors position themselves to avoid restricting access.
+Distribution of materials in connection with any activity that involves a request or plea for contributions, opinions, and/or support, which relates solely to the economic interests of the solicitor and/or his/her audience, is prohibited.